 In fact, I am a product of international schools myself, since my father was posted overseas in the US Foreign Service when I was a child.
 I attended a Rudolf Steiner(Waldorf) school in Berlin, a DOD school in Oslo, and a British boarding school in Switzerland, before returning to the United States to attend high school at Milton Academy and receive a B.A. in History from Smith College in Massachusetts.
 I earned an M.A. in Education from Tufts University, and later a second M.A. in Theatre Text and Performance from King's College London and the Royal Academy of Dramatic Arts (RADA).

 I first assisted Search Associates as an intern recruiter on several New England campuses for several years, and now provide assistance to intern and 'dual' intern/beginning teaching candidates with the application and job search process.
-I am also very happy to assist teaching candidates worldwide, and welcome returning interns who are eager to pursue a career in education.
+I am also very happy to assist teaching candidates worldwide, and to welcome many returning interns who are eager to pursue full teaching careers in international education.

 International education opens the door to teachers and students alike, and I hope you will wish to knock and step through!

 - Active, adventurous, articulate, conscientious, energetic, enthusiastic, flexible, gregarious, honest, interesting, open-minded, smart, young people!